gmum/FlySearch/README.md

 ## AVE benchmark

 File `benchmark.py` contains example code for running an AVE process on a VLLM.
-To run it, install all dependencies and simply run the following command:
+To run it install all dependencies, `cd` into `scripts` directory and simply run the following command:

 ```bash